As your organization grows, so does the number of servers, devices, and services you depend on.

 - Real-world problem-solving applicability and a robust feature set.

-SolarWinds produces a suite of products for comprehensive network monitoring and management.
+SolarWinds produces a suite of products for comprehensive network monitoring and system management.
 For system monitoring, two are most relevant: a free tool, the Server Health Monitor, and a for-cost tool, the Server and Application Monitor.

-The free Server Health Monitor (SHM) will monitor the availability, health, and performance of up to 5 servers – if you have the right type of servers.
+The free Server Health Monitor (SHM) will monitor the availability, health, and performance management of up to 5 servers – if you have the right type of servers.

 - Supported servers are: Dell PowerEdge™, HP ProLiant™, and IBM eServer™ xSeries.